SimpleMobileTools/Simple-Commons/README.md

 # Simple Commons
-Some helper functions, dialogs etc used by multiple simple apps.</br>
+Some helper functions, dialogs, etc that are used by my "simple apps" series.</br>
-For reporting bugs/features that affect all apps please use the <a href="https://github.com/SimpleMobileTools/General-Discussion">General Discussion</a> repository.
+For reporting bugs/features that affect all apps, please use the <a href="https://github.com/SimpleMobileTools/General-Discussion">General Discussion</a> repository.

 License
 -------